zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/ai-language-sdk/ai-language-sdk.md

 ## **TASK 1:** Setup API Signing Key and Config File
-Prerequisite: Before you generate a key pair, create the .oci directory in your home directory to store the credentials.
+<b>Prerequisite: Before you generate a key pair, create the .oci directory in your home directory to store the credentials. </b>

 Generate an API signing key pair
 ### 1. Open User Settings
 Open the Profile menu (User menu icon) and click User Settings.